-- Explain the effects of drugs on the body and the legal consequences of using drugs. - Make it clear that you don't want your kids to use drugs and that you will be disappointed if they do. - Discuss why using drugs isn't okay.
+- Explain the effects of drugs on the body and the legal consequences of using drugs. - Make it clear that you do not want your kids to use drugs and that you will be disappointed if they do. - Discuss why using drugs is not okay.
 Explain that it's against the law for a child or teen to use alcohol or cigarettes and that using drugs is always illegal-for good reason. - Discuss the legal issues.
-A conviction for a drug offense can lead to time in prison or cost someone a job, driver's license, or college loan. - Short discussions go a long way.
+A conviction for a drug offense can lead to time in prison or cost someone their job, driver's license, or college scholarships and loans. - Short discussions go a long way.
 Engage your children in a conversation.
 Ask what they know, how they feel, and what they think about the issue.
 2. Be involved.

 Know your child's friends and their parents.
-Always know where your child is, who he is with and what they are doing.
+Always know where your child is, who they are with and what they are doing.
 Ask questions.
-49% of Wheeling Township teens say they would "never be caught" by their parents if they went to a party where alcohol was served.
-3. Set clear rules.
+In Wheeling Township, 39% of teens say they would "never be caught" by their parents if they went to a party where alcohol was served.\ 3.
+Set clear rules.

-Do you have rules in your house about not drinking or using drugs?
+• Do you have rules in your house about not drinking or using drugs?
 Does your son or daughter know what those rules are?
-Conversation Starter Take our challenge: Ask your child if he knows what your house rules are regarding drugs and alcohol.
+Conversation Starter Take our challenge: Ask your child if they know what your house rules are regarding drugs and alcohol.
 This can be a great conversation starter!
 For more tips and an interactive tool to help you start the conversation visit both: beta.samhsa.gov/underage-drinking/start-the-talk, and ncpc.org/topics/drug-abuse/alcohol-tobacco-and-other-drugs We Can Make A Difference In Wheeling Township

 Wheeling Township residents can work together to prevent teen drug and alcohol abuse.
 Trends show that youth drug and alcohol use increases dramatically from 9th to 12th grade.
-As a community, through education and evidence based prevention programs, we can spread a prevention message heard by teens, parents, businesses, schools and healthcare professionals.
+As a community, through education and evidence based prevention programs, we can spread a prevention message heard by teens, parents, businesses, schools, and healthcare professionals.

 Join us in supporting the movement towards drug and alcohol-free youth.
-Past 30 Day Substance Use Rates
+Past 30 Day Substance Use Rates in Wheeling Township\